isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-"Traits" techniques are mostly replaced by template aliases to compute types and `constexpr` functions to compute values.
+“Traits” techniques are mostly replaced by template aliases to compute types and `constexpr` functions to compute values.

 ##### Example